Overall Equipment Effectiveness (OEE) in Manufacturing

 OEE over time

-Dashboards can display OEE data on a real-time, daily, quarterly or other cadence.
+Dashboards can display OEE data on a real-time, daily, quarterly, or another cadence.
 This lets you see if there are any persistent problem areas, and can help you track whether or not your improvements are making a difference.
-When you combine time data with machine type, machine OEE by type or by program, you can get a detailed view of production.
+When you combine time data with machine type, machine OEE by type, or by program, you can get a detailed view of production.

 OEE with other analytics